benjamin21st/Neighborhood-Explorer-App/README.md

 * Open up a browser window and go to localhost:5001[localhost:5001] and you should be able to see this app running.

 ##How to use
 Using **Neighborhood Explorer** is simple, search a location in the search bar, it can be a detailed address or the name of a city, then press "enter" key.
 If the location on the map is what you were looking for, then click the **"Check for fun places in this area"** button.
-Then you should see a list of fun places recommended by FourSquare and their respective location marked on the map.
+Then you should see ten fun places recommended by FourSquare and their respective location marked on the map.
+If you want to learn more about them, you can click the **show fun places** button on bottom right.

 The **open now** filter is added so that you can find the fun places that are still open at the time you searched for it.

-If you are using mobile browser, you may need to click a **show fun places** button on bottom right if you don't see a list of popping up.

 Also please note that if you are on a smaller screen, the results may not be shown in full, but you can scroll down the list to view the rest of them.